-A consequence of a self-reliant team is that they can end up owning a lot more than can fit in someone’s brain – this can result in 2 types of work that many builders don’t want: Overhead and Toil.
-You can read about this in Chapter 5 of Google’s SRE book, but the short version is that toil isn’t “all the work you don’t want to do”, but it may be “manual, repetitive, automatable, tactical, devoid of enduring value, and scale linearly as a service grows”.
+A consequence of a self-reliant team is they can end up owning a lot more than can fit in someone’s brain – this can result in two types of work that many builders don’t want: Overhead and Toil.
+You can read about this in Google’s Site Reliability Engineering, but the short version is that toil isn’t “all the work you don’t want to do,” but it may be “manual, repetitive, automatable, tactical, devoid of enduring value, and scale linearly as a service grows.”

 Configuration management often ends up in the “toil” category – slowing down a team and draining energy from all the parties involved.

 The problem is that configuration management can start out simple, but in the end, becomes much harder than it needs to be.
 Getting this right is important.
-But – the challenge is to get it right without spending all your cognitive load in this area.
-A model for cognitive load in the tech space talks about 3 types of categories of cognitive load:
+The challenge is to get it right without spending all your cognitive load in this area.
+A model for cognitive load in the tech space talks about three types of categories of cognitive load:

 - Intrinsic Cognitive Load